 - What is vitamin C?

 - Vitamin C and its discovery

 - Vitamin C deficiency

 - Vitamin C side effects

 - Vitamin C - Daily requirement and dosage

 - Vitamin C and health

 Vitamin C is certainly one of the best known and best researched vitamins.
-No wonder, after all, the vital substance in the body takes on numerous tasks.
+No wonder, after all, the vital substance takes on numerous tasks in the body.
 The water-soluble vitamin strengthens the immune defense, has antioxidant properties, promotes wound healing and iron absorption.